Adamclisi

 Adamclisi ([adamkliˈsi]) is a commune in Constanța County, in the Dobrogea region of Romania.

 History

+The Battle of Adamclisi was a major clash fought nearby during Trajan's Dacian Wars in the winter of 101/102 between the Roman Empire and the Dacians resulting in a decisive Roman victory, though both sides suffered very heavy casualties.

-In ancient times, a Roman castrum named Civitas Tropaensium was settled here and in 109 AD a monument named Tropaeum Traiani was built to commemorate the Roman Empire's victories over the Dacians.
+A Roman fort named Civitas Tropaensium was built here and in 109 AD Trajan's Trophy (Tropaeum Traiani) was built to commemorate his victories over the Dacians.